Keira Knightley Gets Real About Her Breastfeeding Schedule

 She told Minchin that she’d pumped breastmilk right before the interview, adding that her schedule seemed to revolve around it.
 “I’ve gotta get back before 6:30 because that’s the feed — it’s going to be fine, we’re going to make it,” Knightley said.
 “I definitely have to deal with pumping.
 Everyone has to deal with pumping — I mean, if you’re doing that and it’s working.
 If you want to do that and if you can do that — then yes, we’re pumping.
 Pumping.
 So much pumping.”

-The American Academy of Pediatrics recommends breastfeeding babies for at least the first six months of their lives.
+The Canadian Pediatric Society recommends breastfeeding babies for at least the first six months of their lives.
 However, deciding whether breastfeeding is right for you — and when you’ll stop — is a personal choice.
 Many working moms stop sooner.
 Yes, even celebrities like Knightley.

 Advertisement